Synthetic-Bits/Audio-Synthesizer/README.md

 This section is notes for us so we don't forget to include things in this document/the rest of the documentation.

-Basic instructions as well as setup guide
+Basic instructions on how to set it up
 Wiring diagrams
 Schematics
 Flow charts

-Give the project name, its purpose, functionality, basic instructions on how to set it up, wiring diagrams, schematics, flow charts.
 Make sure it's organized and written such that it could be of use to an internet stranger interested in the project.